zeroasiccorp/switchboard/examples/umiram/README.md

 * `-LDFLAGS "-pthread"`
     * Also needed by `$(SBDIR)/dpi/switchboard_dpi.cc`

-You may also notice that `test.py` can be invoked with either `make cpp`, which demonstrates switchboard's C++ interface.
+You may also notice that `test.py` can be invoked with `make cpp`, which demonstrates switchboard's C++ interface.
 That interface will be the subject of a future tutorial.

 ## test.py